nickassafkirk/Cartel-Coffee/README.md

 - To fix issues with footer content alignment I read documentation on flexbox at [This article](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container)
   I confirmed how to implement flexbox utilities while using Bootstrap by reading the documentation on [this page](https://getbootstrap.com/docs/4.5/utilities/flex/)

+### Code
+- As an alternate method to add background opacity I used a method I found published by [Andy Hattemer and Nicholas Cerminara](https://www.digitalocean.com/community/tutorials/how-to-change-a-css-background-images-opacity)
 ### Media
 - The photos used in this site were obtained from ...